-What is the Cheapest Health Insurance for a Single Person?
+What Makes for Cheap Health Insurance for a Single Person?

 Just because you don’t have a family’s health to worry about, that doesn’t mean you should turn a blind eye to private health insurance.
-Private health cover is for all Australians – singles, couples and families.
-There’s so many different health insurers out there, so Billy Sumo makes it easy to find the cheapest health insurance for a single person.
+Private health cover is for all Australians – singles, couples, and families.
+There are so many different health insurers out there, so Billy Sumo makes it easy to find cheap health insurance for a single person.

 Furthermore, if you’ve never really thought much about private health insurance, you’re not the only one.
 But recent reforms make it far more attractive to purchase cover, especially if you’re under 30 and single.

 To make it super easy, Billy Sumo has put together this handy guide with everything you need to know about health insurance for single people.
 Read on to become an expert on private health insurance, and maybe you’ll be able to impress friends with your knowledge.
-But more importantly you’ll save money!
+But more importantly, you may save money!

 Know the Cover You Need

-Understanding the different types of cover is a key to getting the most out of your private health insurance.
+Understanding the different types of cover is key to getting the most out of your private health insurance.
 Don’t make the mistake of thinking you’re invincible either, because none of us are!
 Low-level cover is better than none, but you need to understand what your money is paying for.
-Certainly aach level of health cover protects you against certain situations.
+Certainly, each level of health cover protects you against certain situations.
 So, don’t pay health insurance premiums for years only to find you’re not covered for something when you need it.

 Billy Sumo doesn’t have a crystal ball, so he can’t tell you exactly what you might need in the future.
 What he can do though, is give you all the information you need to make an informed choice.
 Finally, he can even compare plans for you, to make sure you’re getting the cheapest health insurance for a single person!